rib1356/weekplanner-task/README.md

 This is a short programming task designed to let you demonstrate your skills in frontend web development.
 You should aim to spend around 2 hours on this task.

+## Wireframes and any notes on this task can be found at:
+- TaskNotes.md

 ## The Problem

 Users have a list of sessions they should complete within a week.
 Your task is to build a tool to help them organise those sessions within the week.
 For example, the user might have the following sessions: